-So once you’ve added or claimed your business on Yelp, it’s time to optimize your Yelp page.
+So once you’ve added or claimed your business on Yelp for business owners, it’s time to optimize your Yelp business page.

-First things first, make sure you’ve entered all your business information, and triple check it’s all correct.
-This is where you can correct wrong information if you previously weren’t in control of your Yelp profile.
+First things first, make sure you’ve entered all your business information, and triple checked that it’s all correct.
+This is also where you can correct any wrong information if you previously weren’t in control of your Yelp profile.

-To give your customers everything they need to know about getting to your business, make sure you’ve fully filled out your location, hours of operations, price range, and other need-to-know details.
-Keep a keen eye out for incorrect location information—27% of Yelp searches are used just to find the location of a specific business.
-And on that note, make sure that the location information your customers can find on Yelp is the same as what they see on Google or Facebook.
+To give your customers everything they need to know about getting in contact with your business, make sure you’ve fully filled out your location, hours of operation, price range, and other need-to-know details.
+Keep a keen eye out for incorrect location information—after all, many Yelp searches are used just to find the location of a specific business.
+And on that note, make sure that the location information your customers can find on Yelp is the same as what they see on Google or your business Facebook page.

-Making sure everything is there and correct is just part of assembling the perfect Yelp profile.
+Making sure all of your business’s information is there and correct is just part of assembling the perfect Yelp profile.
 You might also want to consider adding photos related to your business.
-Show off your newly renovated spa, your most loved dish, or your best looking haircut by adding your own photos of your products and services.
+Show off your newly renovated spa, your most beloved dish, or your best-looking haircut by adding your own photos of your products and services.

-And to make sure your Yelp for business owners page looks sharp, use only high quality images.
-The quality of your Yelp photos is a huge opportunity to stand out among your competition, so aim for at least 5 high quality photos that show off your small business.
+And to make sure your Yelp for business owners page looks sharp, use only high-quality images.
+The quality of your Yelp photos is a huge opportunity to stand out among your competition, so aim for at least five high-quality photos that show off your small business.

 Now, the jury’s out on whether to actively ask your customers to review your business on your Yelp for business owners page.
 Technically, Yelp lets you ask customers for positive reviews on your profile.
 (You just can’t pay them for positive Yelp reviews or partake in some Yelp-review trading scheme.)